ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 more information.

 Ansible 2.8 has added experimental support for using the SSH connection plugin, which supports authentication with SSH keys, to connect to Windows servers.
-See `this question <windows_faq_ssh>` for more information.
+See :ref:`this question <windows_faq_ssh>` for more information.

 .. _windows_faq_winrm: